destin/xjc-javadoc-plugin/README.md

         </dependencies>
     </plugin>

-I you would like to contribute to the plugin please contact Apache CXF team.
-Some instructions could be found on: http://cxf.apache.org/getting-involved.html
+If you would like to contribute to the plugin please contact Apache CXF team.
+Some instructions can be found on: http://cxf.apache.org/getting-involved.html

 Obsolete documentation for original plugin